OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 #. **Publish (publish state)**

 Selecting this option allows you to publish the assignment immediately.
-In other words, students will be able to begin taking the assignment as soon as the assignment is published.
+In other words, learners will be able to begin taking the assignment as soon as the assignment is published.

 2. **Schedule (publish state)**

-Scheduling the assignment allows you to choose the date and time that the assignment becomes available for students to view and take.
-Before this date, the assignment title can be seen within the lessons and assignments view, but the student will not be able to click into it to view questions.
+Scheduling the assignment allows you to choose the date and time that the assignment becomes available for learners to view and take.
+Before this date, the assignment title can be seen within the lessons and assignments view, but the learner will not be able to click into it to view questions.

 3. **Draft (publish state)**

 If not already selected, this option sends the assignment back into draft mode.
 This allows the instructor to continue editing the assignment.
-While an assignment is in this state, students will not be able to see the assignment.
+While an assignment is in this state, learners will not be able to see the assignment.

 .. warning:: This state is only available for authored assignments.
 Learn more in Part III Create an Assignment.